Gentry’s Wild Wilderness Drive-Through Safari closed to public

-GENTRY -- The Wild Wilderness Drive-Through Safari has closed to the public, according to a message on its website.
+GENTRY -- Wild Wilderness Drive-Through Safari, one of Northwest Arkansas' oldest tourist attractions, has been closed for the winter.

-A recorded phone message also said the site was closed.
-There was no update on its Facebook page.
+Leon Wilmoth, former manager of the family business, said the closure may end up being permanent, depending on what Wilmoth family members wish to do.

+If the decision is made to permanently close the park, the animals will almost certainly have to be relocated.

+"It will be up to Charlie," Leon Wilmoth said.
+"It costs a thousand dollars a day in overhead, and we have no income."

-The 400-acre safari at 20923 Safari Road is home to a variety of exotic animals.
-It includes a 4-mile drive-through loop and walk-through areas for interaction with animals.
+The 400-acre safari at 20923 Safari Road is home to a variety of exotic animals such as tigers, rhinos, monkeys and wildebeests.
+Owners reported caring for more than 800 animals as of 2019.
+The safari includes a 4-mile drive-through loop and walk-through areas for interaction with animals.

-The Gentry park is a family enterprise tracing its origins to the 1960s, when Ross Wilmoth obtained his first three buffalo.
+The park is a family enterprise tracing its origins to the 1960s, when Ross Wilmoth -- father of Leon and Charlie -- obtained his first three buffalo.
 His collection of animals slowly grew.
 The family began charging admission in 1975.
-Wilmoth died in 2005, but the family decided to keep the operation going.
+Ross Wilmoth died in 2005, but his family decided to keep the operation going.

 The safari has made several additions and improvements in recent years.
 A pavilion with picnic tables was completed in 2017.
 Additional restrooms opened in June 2018.
 Sidewalks emblazoned with images of animals were added in the walk-through area.